13 interesting facts about veganism you should know!

 Factory farming is significantly responsible for deforestation, greenhouse gas emissions, pollution, and water shortages.

-• Animal agriculture is responsible for up to 91% of the Amazon rainforest destruction.
+• Animal agriculture is responsible for up to 91% of Amazon rainforest destruction.

 It is so easy to help the planet – by eating a plant-based diet you will be living a much more sustainable life.